 Step 1.
 List all of your debts

 Your first step in consolidating your debts should be to list all the debts you want to consolidate.
 Most consumer debts, such as credit card bills and utility payments, can be consolidated.
 However, some types of debt cannot be included in (for example) a consolidation loan.
-See above, under “Understand your legal rights”.
+See above, under “What you should know.”

 Step 2.
 Weigh your options

-There are a number of ways to consolidate your debts (see above, under “Understand your legal rights”).
+There are a number of ways to consolidate your debts (see above, under “What you should know”).
 Weigh the pros and cons of those that are available to you.